-When it was time for us to get serious about making pizza at home, we bought the Solo Stove Pi Pizza Oven Bundle – and one year in and over 100 pizzas, we’re still really happy with it!
-Want to explore this backyard wonder with us?
+When it was time for us to get serious about making pizza at home, we bought the Solo Stove Pi Pizza Oven Bundle – all the way back to March of 2023.
+Now two and a half years and over 300 pizzas later, I’m still really happy with it and it remains my go-to!

 (We bought the Ultimate Bundle, but there are several other options to fit your own needs and budget).